jvick1/Web_Dev_101/CSS_Development/ReadMe.md

 IDs and classes are both important tools in CSS for styling HTML elements, with IDs providing unique identification and high specificity, while classes offer flexibility, reusability, and grouping capabilities.

-In our example code we can play around with this by adding in an `id` to our main text area.
+In our example HTML code, we can play around with this by adding in an `id` to our main text blob.

 ```html
 <p id = "main-content">
   ...
 </p>
 ```

-Then call the `id` in the CSS file and update the font size to 12.
+Then call the `id` in the CSS file with a `#` and update the font size to 12px.

 ```css
 #main-content {